StrawberryChocolateFudge/phase2Ceremony/readme.md

 ## Verify your participation

 To verify which one is your contribution you can access the logs at `/log` .
 You need the sha256 hash of the name you entered and if you can find it in the logs that is your contribution!

+## How to customize

+Edit the index.html file to update the website.
+No frameworks are used, so it is pretty straight forward.

+You don't need to alter the server, just use the correct ptau,r1cs and zkey files and it will work.